 The Bridgewater Hall, Lower Mosley Street, Manchester, M2 3WS – Visit Now

-One of Manchester’s most important cultural buildings, when the Bridgewater Hall opened in 1996 it marked the beginning of a period when the city sloughed off its post-industrial skin in favour of new builds and new ambition.
+One of Manchester’s most important cultural buildings, when The Bridgewater Hall opened in 1996 it marked the beginning of a period when the city sloughed off its post-industrial skin in favour of new builds and new ambition.
 The international concert hall was funded, to the tune of £42m, by Manchester City Council and the Greater Manchester Development Corporation.
-The gamble – to fund the creation of one of the finest concert halls in Europe – paid off.
+The gamble – made in the name of creating one of one of the finest concert halls in Europe – emphatically paid off.

 Opening Times vary depending on shows.
-Read our guide to the best classical music in Manchester and the North.
+To see what’s on soon, read our guide to the best classical music in Manchester and the North.